Great-Sun-Group/greatsun-dev/README.md

 4. clearly state your high level plan with as many specifics as possible,
 5. initiate and/or approve specific tasks,
 6. review results to ensure that they move you towards your goal,
-7. test.
+7. and test and verify because at the end of the day, you are responsible for the code you sign off on.

 Every dev in this space is a project manager.

 ### Developer Intent #1: Current Project
 The avatar automatically prepares context for the LLM.
 As a developer, you have two places to express your intent into this context.
 The first place is in the [Current Project](avatar/context/current_project.md) file.
-Clear the contents and put a couple of sentences here about what you are trying to accomplish over the coming hours or days.
-When you first enter the greatsun-dev environment, instead of grabbing a task off the curent project, create your own at the bottom:
+When you first enter the greatsun-dev environment, instead of grabbing a task off the current project, create your own at the bottom:
 ```
-# Orienation
+# But First Must Do
-Orient myself to the greatsun-dev environment and the credex-ecosystem submodules.
-Understand the most important features and functions of all repos, and how they are linked together by greatsun-dev.
+Get a 30 minute guided tour of greatsun-dev and the credex-ecosystem software.
 ```

 #### Getting Started